 - Your enterprise’s budget.
 A given vendor must not only have a product at your price point but also be affordable for the foreseeable future to be suitable for a long-term backup strategy.

 These leaders in data backup are defining the storage marketplace.
 Read Best Data Backup Solutions if you’re considering purchasing backup software for your business.

 It’s not enough to find data recovery software that’s a good fit for your particular environment.
 Businesses must also weigh their regulatory obligations and compliance standards that govern how they manage and protect their backup data.

 Is credit card information included in your backups?
 The Payment Card Industry Data Security Standard (DSS) has some guidelines worth reviewing.
 HIPAA also has rules on how health data is to be managed, secure and retained.
 Make sure the backup solutions you’re considering can adapt to the regulatory and corporate governance schemes that affect your business.

 Additionally, can a product support the backup and recovery service-level agreements (SLAs) set by an IT department and an organization’s various stakeholders?
-Failing to meet realistic agreed-upon recovery times can have consequences that ripple throughout a business, particularly if the data in question involves a critical application or customer database.
+Failing to meet realistic agreed-upon times to recover files can have consequences that ripple throughout a business, particularly if the data in question involves a critical application or customer database.

-To ensure that your data protection setup can meet SLAs, seek out monitoring and analytics capabilities that accurately report the status and health of your backup and recovery systems so that no one is caught off guard when called into action.
+To ensure that your data protection setup can meet SLAs, seek out monitoring and analytics capabilities that accurately report the status and health of your backup and recovery systems so that no one is caught off guard when called to present data statistics.